ryanraposo/resources/README.md

-# resources
 Learn as a team.
-A new readme section powered by Issue Templates.
+Add to your project README and power with Issue Templates.